evinaa21/php-link-shortener/README.md

 ---

-_Made as a beginner PHP project for a junior developer test task!_
+_Made for a junior developer test task!_